 Another important thing to consider when choosing a wig is its cap design.
-The cap design, to a to a great extent, determine how you put on a wig.
+The cap design, to a great extent, determine how you put on a wig.
 There are three popular types of wig caps on the market.

 Lace Front Wigs